Sheer florals show soft side to British men's fashion

 Vivid pink and red jackets were seen alongside knitted bell bottom trousers and tops, as well as shirts and shorts with a printed paintbrush effect.

-A crisp palette of pale grays, white, blue and ochre with neat tailored finishes and contrasting color details were seen at Richard Nicoll's debut menswear collection.
+A crisp palette of pale greys, white, blue and ochre with neat tailored finishes and contrasting colour details were seen at Richard Nicoll's debut menswear collection.

-"I thought the color was good.
-Good color, good silhouettes.
+"I thought the colour was good.
+Good colour, good silhouettes.
 It looked well made.
 A lot of collections in London look very worked on but not necessarily well made.
 This looks chic," said style blogger Scott Schuman, of The Sartorialist.

-Leather jackets in teal and aqua with contrasting details also featured alongside rich paisley prints, with models carrying colored briefcases and duffel bags.
+Leather jackets in teal and aqua with contrasting details also featured alongside rich paisley prints, with models carrying coloured briefcases and duffel bags.

 Menswear is the fastest growing fashion sector and the three-day London show has seen a mixture of haute couture and high-street designers showcase the best of British menswear featuring fashion luminaries such as Tom Ford and Paul Smith.